wombleton/gitlaw-nz/acts/M/Mental Health (Compulsory Assessment and Treatment) Act 1992.md

     (7) At any time during the first period, the patient, or a person specified in [section 10(4)(a)(ii) to (v)][16], may apply to the court to have the patient's condition reviewed under [section 16][23] (without limiting anything in this section).

-    Section 11: substituted, on 1 April 2000, by [section 11][233] of the Mental Health (Compulsory Assessment and Treatment) Amendment Act 1999 (1999 No 140).
+    Section 11: replaced, on 1 April 2000, by [section 11][233] of the Mental Health (Compulsory Assessment and Treatment) Amendment Act 1999 (1999 No 140).

 ##### 12 Certificate of further assessment